The big data revolution is here — and with Frontiers in Big Data, it’s Open Access

 - Data-Driven Climate Sciences, led by John Kimball, University of Montana, US

-- Machine Learning and Artificial Intelligence, led by Kristian Kersting, Technical University of Dortmund, Germany
+- Machine Learning and Artificial Intelligence, led by Kristian Kersting, Technical University of Darmstadt, Germany

 - Big Data Networks, led by Nick Duffield, Texas A&M University, US